tnir/website-3/gitpod/docs/config-dotfiles.md

 - setup
 - script/setup

+Important notes about dotfiles and install script:

+- Dotfiles installation is done before the [`before:`](/docs/config-start-tasks#prebuild-and-new-workspaces) task spec every time you launch a workspace, the IDE will not start until your install script exits or automatic files linking is done.
-Note: Your installation script will be terminated if it exceeds 120 seconds.
+- Install script will be terminated if it exceeds 120 seconds.
+  > **Hack**: You can start a command in a subprocess to bypass this for long running commands.
+For example:
+  >
+  > `sudo apt-get install -y cowsay &`

-Make sure to make your installation script executable with `chmod 755 <install-script-name>.sh` before committing and pushing to your dotfiles repository.
+- Make sure to make your installation script executable with `chmod 755 <install-script-name>.sh` before committing and pushing to your dotfiles repository.

-If there is no install script, your dotfiles will be symlinked into `/home/gitpod`.
+- If there is no install script, your dotfiles will be symlinked into `/home/gitpod`.

-The dotfiles repository installation logs are saved to `~/.dotfiles.logs`
+- The dotfiles repository installation logs are saved to `~/.dotfiles.logs`.
+- Your dotfiles repository is cloned to `~/.dotfiles`.

 ### Example